-New employee training Materiality Improvement of Work Environment Creating a decent work environment will improve employee job satisfaction and engagement, which will lead to a higher retention rate.
+New employee training Materiality Stable employment and decent work environment Improvement of Work Environment Creating a decent work environment will improve employee job satisfaction and engagement, which will lead to a higher retention rate.
 We are introducing air-conditioned clothing, switching to LED lighting, and reducing the physical workload through process improvements to establish a decent work environment.
 In addition, we have expanded the workplace senior system, which assigns younger senior employees to new hires in the technical field as well as the staff field.
 In pre-training for managers and supervisors at their assigned sites, we also provide personnel development while checking mental and physical health through regular interviews and the like.
 We also strive to create a workplace with a high level of psychological safety by holding regular informal discussions where employees can talk freely to management about their thoughts and feelings on their work, as well as any problems they face.
 We also conduct psychological safety training for newly appointed managers and supervisors.
-Technology Strategy Our technology strategy is the cornerstone of "value creation through diverse technologies," which is the focus of Beyond the OCEAN, and we will utilize our core technologies to aggressively invest resources in the expansion of existing businesses and the creation of new businesses.